Kas-tle/EnjinScraper/README.md

 - `ticket_modules`: Contains information about ticket modules
 - `tickets`: Contains information about tickets scraped from the ticket modules
 - `applications`: Contains information about applications
+- `comments`: Contains information about comments on applications and news articles
 - `users`: Contains information about users

 ## TODO